Kripta-Studios/Gex-Dashboard-Live/README.md

-# Option-Greeks-Plotting-Discord-Bot
+# Gex Dashboard Live
-Only Discord bot with loop, without web
+Combination of a Discord Bot and a website.